dnr/temporal/service/matching/fairness.md

 the first Bt of them (or all of them if < Bt).
 Set the buffer to that set.
 Set R to the maximum level in that set.
 Discard the rest from memory.

-Note that works whether Wmin is above or below R.
+Note that works whether Wmin is above or below R, and the same logic works whether we're merging in tasks that we just read or just wrote.

 ### GC

-At any time we can issue a delete for tasks < A. We'll do this periodically based on time or when the number of acked tasks passes a threshold.
+At any time we can issue a delete for tasks <= A. We'll do this periodically based on time or when the number of acked tasks passes a threshold.